 The BMW iX3 range as per Europe’s new WLTP test cycle is 286 miles, and as per the NEDC test cycle which China follows, it is 311 miles.
 Top Gear managed to achieve a range of 230 miles during its drive.
 In daily situations, customers could achieve a higher range.
 Using an 11 kW AC charger takes 7.5 hours for a full charge.
 Thanks to the support for a 150 kW DC charger, it’s possible to quick-charge from 10% to 80% SoC in just 34 minutes.

 BMW iX3 U.S. launch ruled out

-The iX3’s primary target market is China, but the BMW electric car is also available in Europe.
-However, there’s no plan to launch the BMW iX3 in the U.S., a company spokesman confirmed last year.
+There’s no plan to launch the BMW iX3 in the U.S., a company spokesman confirmed in 2021.
 The bigger BMW iX will be the first electric SUV for the U.S. from Bavaria.

 2022 BMW iX3 FAQs